g-ae/NFSE/README.md

 This will create all necessary containers and will run them all in the background in the correct order.

 ### You're set
-Your site is available at `localhost:3000`.
+When all containers are built and created, your site will be available at `localhost:3000`.

 ## Development
 ### Start only one container